mikuso/ocpp-rpc/docs-src/getting-started.md

 ## Barebones OCPP1.6J Server

-A minimal server that accepts OCPP1.6J clients, validates their requests with strict mode, and handles the core message types:
+A minimal server that accepts OCPP1.6J clients, validates their requests with strict mode, and handles some core message types:

 ```js
 import { RPCServer, createRPCError } from 'ocpp-rpc';